fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-09-csharp.md

 ## Introduction

-Previously, you worked with MCP servers and clients in both local and remote environments, but these setups lacked authentication and authorization.
-While this approach might suffice for development or trusted local scenarios, it is not suitable for production.
-When deploying remote MCP servers accessible over HTTP/HTTPS, it is essential to implement robust authentication for all clients.
-Exposing an unsecured MCP server to the internet can result in significant security risks (abuse of tools, data exfiltration, quota exhaustion, malicious chaining, etc.).
+Previously, you worked with MCP servers and clients in local and remote environments without authentication or authorization.
+While that may suffice for local development or trusted scenarios, it is not suitable for production.
+When deploying remote MCP servers over HTTP/HTTPS, you must implement robust authentication for all clients.
+Exposing an unsecured MCP server to the internet creates significant security risks (abuse of tools, data exfiltration, quota exhaustion, malicious chaining, etc.).

-In this challenge, you will secure your MCP Weather Server by introducing API key authentication.
-This gives you a simple, explicit credential mechanism while preparing the code structure so you can later upgrade to standards‑based authorization (OAuth 2.1 / OIDC, signed tokens, per‑principal policies) with minimal refactoring.
+In this challenge, you will secure the existing MCP Weather server by introducing API key authentication.
+This provides a simple, explicit credential mechanism and prepares the code structure so you can later upgrade to standards‑based authorization (OAuth 2.1 / OIDC, signed tokens, per‑principal policies) with minimal refactoring.

 ## Concepts